6082 aluminium alloy

-6082 aluminium alloy is an alloy in the wrought aluminium-magnesium-silicon family (6000 or 6xxx series).
+6082 aluminium alloy is an alloy in the wrought aluminium–magnesium–silicon family (6000 or 6xxx series).
 It is one of the more popular alloys in its series (alongside alloys 6005, 6061, and 6063), although it is not strongly featured in ASTM (North American) standards.
-It is typically formed by extrusion and rolling, but as a wrought alloy it is not used in casting.
+It is typically formed by extrusion, cold and hot stamping, and rolling, but as a wrought alloy it is not used in casting.
 It can also be forged and clad, but that is not common practice with this alloy.
 It cannot be work hardened, but is commonly heat treated to produce tempers with a higher strength but lower ductility.

 Alternate names and designations include AlSi1MgMn, 3.2315, H30, and A96082.
 The alloy and its various tempers are covered by the following standards: